TaniaD13/handbook/qa.md

 This gives us an overview of the project timeline and gives developers an opportunity to look at all the bugs with a single glance.

-Most bug-reporting software has the ability to classify things.
-Tagging, categorizing, labeling, assigning, whatever.

-### 9. Document your existing bug task workflow

-If you feel that you have a great workflow in place then perhaps you should setup a document that covers your process with a little detail.
-This might not only be for your own organization and might help others so that they don't make the same mistakes.
-Thoughtbot playbook https://playbook.thoughtbot.com/

 ## Resources
 * [Automated CSS Regression Testing](https://css-tricks.com/automating-css-regression-testing)
 * [More Weight Doesn't Mean More Wait](http://www.filamentgroup.com/lab/weight-wait.html)